Merck Manual

 • Arrange a follow-up, preferably within the first week of the quit date and again later on to prevent relapse.

-For smokers willing to quit, clinicians should work with the patient to establish a quit date, preferably within 2 weeks, and stress that total abstinence is better than reduction.
-Past quitting experiences can be reviewed to identify what helped and what did not, and smoking triggers or challenges to quitting should be planned for in advance.
+For patients willing to quit, clinicians should work with the patient to establish a quit date, preferably within 2 weeks, and stress that total abstinence is better than reduction.
+Past quitting experiences can be reviewed to identify what helped and what did not, and tobacco use triggers or challenges to quitting should be planned for in advance.
 For example, alcohol use is associated with relapse, so alcohol restriction or abstinence should be discussed.
 In addition, quitting is more difficult when others smoke in the home; spouses and housemates who also smoke should be encouraged to smoke outside of the home or to quit all together.
 Clinicians should reinforce their availability and assistance in support of the quit attempt.

-Drugs for smoking cessation
+Medications for smoking cessation

 Table

-Drug safety
+Medication safety

 Some patients taking varenicline report increased effects of alcohol.
 Instruct patients to reduce the amount of alcohol they consume until they know whether varenicline affects them.

-• Pregnant smokers
+• Pregnant

-• Adolescents (< age 18), except possibly regular heavy smokers
+• Adolescents (< age 18)

-• Users of smokeless tobacco
+• Using smokeless tobacco

 E-cigarettes and smoking cessation